Kate Wood | @itskatewood

-Each month we put the spotlight on moms / artists / contact creators / fun lovers... that inspire us, challenge us, motivate us.
+Each month we put the spotlight on moms / artists / content creators / fun lovers... that inspire us, challenge us, motivate us.
 Our muses!

 Our muses have graciously given up their time to share insight into their lives.
 We hope you enjoy reading about them, and what makes them tick, as much as we have enjoyed working with them.